Library Resources

 Collection Selection

 The Kitty Lindsay Learning Resources Center selects and maintains physical and digital resources that support the educational mission of Richland Community College.
 Subject areas directly related to the curriculum of the college are given priority in selection.
-The Learning Resources Center strives for balance, pertinence and diversity across all formats including books, media and electronic resources.
-Materials are chosen for the potential of enriching intellectual life, broadening learning objectives, and assisting students in achieving academic success.
+The Library strives to keep the selection criteria broad and flexible in order to provide a collection that supports the wide range of programs offered at RCC and the diverse backgrounds of the Library’s users.
+To that end the Library incorporates the principles put forth in the American Library Association’s Library Bill of Rights into the collection selection and de-selection process.

 The selection process is coordinated by the librarians in conjunction with faculty who can best identify the array of resources necessary for their disciplines.
 Suggestions are welcome.
 However, the Library Director reserves the right to make final purchase decisions based on the current budget and the integrity of the collection as a whole.

 Similar to selection, de-selection in a library is an ongoing process.
-The library weeds outdated, inappropriate or damaged items.
+The library removes outdated and/or damaged items.
 If possible, faculty members will be consulted about the candidates for de-selection and potential updated resources.

 Richland Community College is a resource sharing library among different types of libraries and is governed by several layers of code and policy.
 In the spirit of resource sharing that stems from the best practices of librarianship, the Kitty Lindsay Learning Resources Center regularly fills and places inter-library loan requests for those items unavailable in a library collection.